Restrictions on use of the

 to identify you as the unique source of the datasets that you download.
 Automated Google searches are run

 daily to find copies of the data on the Web.
 If we find the data

 online and it is the data that was sent to you (and we will be able to

 determine that is the case), then you will be required to contact the administrators

 for that website, to have the data removed.

 If you want to purchase the data, please indicate that you have read and

-agree to these conditions on use, before you send us the Non-Disclosure Agreement.
+agree to these conditions on use, before you send us the license agreement.
 Thanks.